 Early into the live game, but late on rolling out future developers, I’d guess Clubhouse likely adds the “record room” option, setting themself up for acquisition by Google Podcasts or perhaps even Spotify, who has been gobbling up lots of podcast hosts.

 They had clear policies on room recording, indicating they had prior knowledge.
 Was that prior knowledge part of their future planning?
 I’m guessing yes.

 Just like your favorite album, some podcast topics belong together in the same show, but technology doesn’t allow for this.
 Podcasts are required to exist in non-navigatable episodes, with no way to “skip” to the next segment.

-For shorter podcasts, this isn’t a big deal, BUT for longer radio form podcasts, or 3-hour Joe Rogan podcasts, it sucks.
-Sadly, podcast chapters, while often talked about, aren’t mainstream yet.
+This isn’t a big deal for short podcasts, BUT for longer radio form podcasts, it’s a nuisance.
+Consider a 3-hour Joe Rogan show.
+Podcast chapters, while often talked about, sadly aren’t mainstream yet.

 Location-Aware / Local Podcasting

-Local podcasting is going to really heat up in the next few years as young people continue to look for alternatives to radio.
-As a former radio guy, I know the power of real-time radio, but sadly the networks are still focused on an old rage-opinion content model to drive ratings.
-That’s probably why Axios and Amazon are doubling down on local content, as iHeart exits.
-For local podcasting to really take off though, we need a location-aware upgrade.
+Local podcasting will really heat up in the next few years as young people continue to look for alternatives to radio.
+As a former radio guy, I know the power of real-time experiences, but the networks are sadly still focused on the old rage-opinion content model that used to drive ratings.
+This is probably why Axios and Amazon are doubling down on local content while iHeart exits.
+For local podcasting to really take off, though, we need a location-aware upgrade.

 If you enter a new town, there’s no way to easily access local shows.
 You can search for it, but as previously discussed, search sucks for podcasting.
-(Not to mention listener numbers which are used to serve you suggestions, are easy to manipulate.)
+(Not to mention that listener numbers, which are used to serve you suggestions, are easy to manipulate.)